Robinpig/Note/docs/CS/memory/GC.md

 However, it is more difficult to construct a reference counting version of the Java semantics.
 One way to do this is not to count the references from Soft, Weak and Phantom objects in the ordinary reference count, but rather to have a separate bit to indicate if an object is a referent of any of these Re fe rence objects.
 It is also convenient if an object has a separate bit indicating that it has a finaliser.
-We assume that there is a global table that, for each object 0 that is the referent of at least one Re ference object, indicates those Re fe r e n ce objects that refer to 0.
+We assume that there is a global table that, for each object 0 that is the referent of at least one Reference object, indicates those Re fe r e n ce objects that refer to 0.
 We call this the Reverse Reference Table.

 Since reference counting does not involve separate invocations of a collector, some other heuristic must be used to determine when to clear all Soft references, which must be done atomically.
 Given that approach, it seems easiest to count Soft references as ordinary references which, when they are cleared using the heuristic, may trigger reclamation, or processing of weaker strengths of pointers.